SamilMU/3Script/README.md

-# 3Script
+# Scripts

-Scripts 3 : Timeline of the created scripts that is aimed at 3x for crypto gambling sites based on the requests.
+Scripts : All created scripts for crypto gambling sites based on the requests.